Introduction to Types of Variables in Statistics

 1. Independent Variables

 The independent variable is the one that is computed in research to view the impact of dependent variables.
 It is also called as resultant variables, predictor or experimental variables.
 For example, A manager asks 100 employees to complete a project.
 He should know the capacity of the individual employee.
 He wants to know the reason behind smart guys and failure guys.
-The first reason can be some will be working hard for day and night to complete the project within the estimated time and the other one is some guys are born intelligent and smarter than others.
+The first reason is that some will be working hard for day and night to complete the project within the estimated time, and the other one is that some guys are born intelligent and smarter than others.
 The variable which is similar to an independent variable is called a covariate variable but is impacted by the dependent variable but not as common as a variable of interest.

 2. Dependent Variables